 Lean On Your Support System

 When you're going through a difficult time, reaching out to others is often important.
-They likely know about your former relationship and may be able to provide emotional support and useful insights.
+Your loved ones likely know about your former relationship and may be able to provide emotional support and useful insights.
 More tangible forms of support from your network could include giving you a place to stay, easing financial hardship, and helping you remain active.

-You can further develop yours by catching up with people you've been out of touch with, strengthening relationships with casual acquaintances, and making an effort to meet new people.
+Friends, family members, co-workers, and a mental health professional can all be a part of your support network.
+And you can further develop your support system by catching up with people you've been out of touch with, strengthening relationships with casual acquaintances, and making an effort to meet new people.

 Give Yourself Love

-After coming out of a long-term relationship, the idea of being alone may sound a bit daunting.
-However, being comfortable with being alone is an important element of one's happiness, and showing yourself love can be a major component of that acceptance.
+After coming out of a long-term relationship, the idea of doing things solo may sound a bit daunting.
+However, comfort with being alone can be an important element of one's happiness, and showing yourself love can be a major component of that acceptance.

-To practice self-compassion, try to avoid being hard on yourself.
-Forgive yourself for any mistakes you may have made during the relationship and be sure to value what you bring to the table now.
+To practice self-compassion, avoid being hard on yourself.
+Forgive yourself for any mistakes you may have made during the relationship and be sure to value what you bring to the table.
 Another way you can focus on self-love is by developing a self-care routine.
 This can include practicing yoga, journaling, taking a bath, listening to your favorite album, or cooking a delicious meal.
 Doing things that nourish your body and soul can help you provide empathy and support to yourself.

 Put Yourself Back Out There